-The second tendency, here called the Understanding Principle, is a welcome addition to the Symbol Rule (Proposition 3:1) about the transfer of symbols from one brain to another.
+Clause (c) in Proposition, here called the Understanding Principle, is a welcome addition to the Symbol Rule (Proposition 3:1) about the transfer of symbols from one brain to another.
 It makes such transfers independent of the tyranny of school grammar, as Bally illustrated.
 It must, however be remembered from our presentation of the Symbol Rule that in real life any understanding of the tri-section between descriptive, evaluative and prescriptive language may be incomplete.